FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 Your category page corresponds to a certain filter string.
 This filter string must be passed to Web Components' configuration where it is processed into pre-defined filters.

-These filters will then be applied to all search requests.
+These filters will then be applied to all search requests (searching, filtering, paging, sorting, etc.).

 Lastly, to present your visitors a category page with results you set the `search-immediate` attribute on `ff-communication`.
 Without `search-immediate` the page will remain empty.